cjmalloy/jasper/README.md

  * List of responses: This is an inverse lookup of the Ref sources.
 Excludes any Refs with the internal tag.
  * List of internal responses: This is an inverse lookup of the Ref sources that include the internal tag.
  * List of plugin responses: If a plugin has enabled metadata generation, this will include a list of responses with that plugin.
+ * Obsolete: flag set if another origin contains the newest version of this Ref

 ## RSS / Atom Scraping
 The `+plugin/feed` can be used to scrape RSS / Atom feeds when the `feed-burst` or `feed-schedule` profiles